 - Oct 25, 2:00-4:00 pm

 PROJECT FEE: about $30 for materials

 Activities in this project explore sending a mission to Mars.
-There are four main activities: Mars exploration by modeling launching, landing and exploring the planet’s surface; using engineering design principles to build and drive a rover; a game that teaches about Mars’ natural environment and agriculture; and a coding activity where participants created animated stories about what they’ve learned in the project.
-Ideally we will meet in-person, but online is also a possibility; depends on numbers and participants’ comfort levels.
+There are four main activities: Mars exploration by modeling launching, landing and exploring the planet’s surface; using engineering design principles to build and drive a rover; a card game that teaches about Mars’ natural environment and agriculture; and a coding activity where participants create animated stories about what they’ve learned in the project.

 - Oct 31, 2:00-4:00